Mariners manager Scott Servais: ‘We’re all systems go’ for on-time spring training

 “Why would you ask that question?”
 Servais said with a chuckle.
 “Yeah, we are going with a six-man rotation.
 And certainly, I’m staying in-tuned to all of our players and where they’re at with it.
 I know Marco has some reservations about it.
 I totally understand where Marco was coming from.
 Marco is one of our best competitors that we have, and he wants to be out there every day.
 That’s just how he’s wired.
 I don’t have a problem with that at all, but what we’re trying to do here is make a decision that’s best for the group, best for our organization going forward with what we have today.”

-He doesn’t think they will be the only team with a six-man rotation.
+Servais said he doesn’t think the Mariners will be the only team with a six-man rotation.

 “I’ve talked to people in other organizations, and they’re considering it too,” he said.
 “They probably will do it at some point throughout the year to protect their guys.
 You have to remember we came off a 60-game season.
-Our guys threw 60 to 70 innings, and now you’re trying to bump them up to, hopefully in the 180-range.
+Our guys threw 60 to 70 innings, and now you’re trying to bump them up to, hopefully, in the 180-range.
 That’s a big jump.”

 He mentioned the extra day aiding in development and not just health.